MillieKS/makers-phase-two/design_single_class_program/exercise_1_design.md

     # Otherwise, returns a string reminding the user to do the task
   end

-  def remove
-  #removes task for list of completed
-end
 ```

 ## 3. Create Examples as Tests